smithy-lang/smithy/docs/source/spec/core/selectors.rst

 Accessing an attribute or nested attribute property that does not exist returns an *empty value*.
-An empty value does not satisfy existence checks, returns an empty string when used with string comparators, and returns an empty value when attempting to access properties of an empty value.
+An empty value does not satisfy existence checks, returns an empty string when used with string comparators, and returns an empty value when attempting to access any properties.

 The following selector attempts to descend into non-existent properties of the :ref:`documentation-trait`.
 This example MUST NOT cause an error and